yui-mhcp/base_dl_project/SUBCLASSING.md

 You must also call their respective `super()` method to benefit from all base configuration and builds.

+**Important note** : if you use an interface, their init / config are not used by default, do not forget to add them !
+Their names are for instance `_init_audio(...)` and `get_config_audio()` for the audio interface.

 - `_build_model` :

-General function to define configuration for model architectures.
+General function to define configuration for the actual model architectures.

 The typical structure is to define model's configuration and call `super().build_model()` with keywargs where keys are the model's variable name and value is its configuration (passed to the `get_architecture()` method).
-Configuration must therefore contain a `architecture_name` field.
+Configuration must therefore contain an `architecture_name` field.

 You can either define a single model (as in the classifier : `classifier = classifier_config`) or multiple models (for instance in `GAN`'s : `generator = generator_config, discrimintator = discriminator_config` which will create 2 instance variables `generator` and `discriminator`).